The School Year Portfolio

 B. Groundwork for Building Your Portfolio from the New Student Assignment and 3x4 Returning Student Assignment

 C. Of the four platforms that you can choose from to make your portfolio, Google Sites is the platform to use if you are a beginner.
+Here are the instructions for building a Google Site.
 We highly recommend that you do not use Google Sites if you already know how to use Google Sites.
-The other three platforms will introduce you to many more creative features and allow you to create a more impressive and professional portfolio.
-This is a skill that will benefit you in your professional and post-high school academic lives.
+The other three platforms will introduce you to many unique creative features, challenge you and develop your technical skills, and allow you to create an impressive and professional portfolio.
+The new skills you learn will benefit you in your post-high school academic and professional lives.
 The four platforms to choose from are 1) Google Sites, 2) Book Creator, 3) Adobe Express, and 4) Wakelet

 D. At our 9/12/23 assembly, Laura Bradly, our school district's tech expert, presented this slideshow of instructions for each platform.
 Please study these slides and then ask a staff member for help if needed.